 Lincare acquires 14-location Merriam-Graves

-“Lincare’s first price was higher than most, so the end price is still going to be high,” said the source.
+“Lincare’s first price was higher than most, so the end price is still going to be high,” a source said.

 After Lincare and Merriam-Graves parted ways in June, Apria acquired LifePlus, a premier regional HME based in Raymond, N.H.
 Some industry watchers suspect Lincare may have renewed its dealings with Merriam-Graves to keep pace.